 The highest paychecks go to Aviation Program Managers, who earn an average approximately $90K annually, closely trailed by Flight Instructors (around $71K), Senior Mechanical Engineers ($63K), and Design Engineers ($58K).

 Years of Experience

-Workers who have been with the company for more than one year but less than five can typically make approximately $56K.
-Broken down by tenure, the largest share of FlightSafety International Inc. employees (31 percent) have five to nine years of experience and typically earn $65K annually.
+Workers who have been with the company for more than one year but less than five can make about $54K per year on average.
+When we consider tenure, a substantial portion of employees (30 percent) have been working for five to nine years and make $65K annually on average.